IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

 ## To install UcdAgent operand

-1. Once the operator is added to your cluster's OperatorHub and installed, you can create an instance of the UrbanCode Deploy agent via the Operators->Installed Operators page in the OpenShift web console.
-Click on the UrbanCode Deploy agent tile in the list of installed operators.
+1. Once the operator is added to your cluster's OperatorHub and installed, you can create an instance of the DevOps Deploy agent via the Operators->Installed Operators page in the OpenShift web console.
+Click on the DevOps Deploy agent tile in the list of installed operators.
 Select the UcdAgent CR tab and click Create UcdAgent.
 Fill in the form fields to provide the required information and click Create.

-2. Alternatively, if you already have a UcdAgent resource yaml file, you can create an instance of the UrbanCode Deploy agent using the 'oc ibm-pak' CLI.
+2. Alternatively, if you already have a UcdAgent resource yaml file, you can create an instance of the DevOps Deploy agent using the 'oc ibm-pak' CLI.

 ```
 oc ibm-pak launch ibm-ucda-case                        \
-    --version 1.4.12                            \
+    --version @caseversion@                            \
     --namespace <target namespace>                     \
     --inventory ucdaOperator                           \
     --action apply_custom_resources                    \